galtzo-floss/shields-badge/README.md

 ## 🔧 Basic Usage

+All parameters are in snake case when passing as Ruby arguments.
+Certain parameters are configured to serialize as camel case (lower first) when formatted.
+This is all automatic, and you don't need to worry about it.
+You can even supply the parameters in camel case (lower first) if you want.

 ### Setup

 Require the library (if this gem is in your `Gemfile` bundler will do this for you):